+PROGR AM STRUCTURE

-Total credits in the program
+Total cr edits in the program 33

 Require ed credits 27

 Elective credits 6

 ncy requirement.
 A minimum of 18 credits must ined through Athabasca University 18

-Maximı (PLAR) (um Prior Learning Assessment and Recognition credits 6
+Maximu (PLAR) (um Prior Learning Assessment and Recognition credits 6

 General certificate regulations

 REQUIR ED COURSES (27 CREDITS)

 COMP 200 Introduction to Computing and Information Systems (3)

 COMP 268 Introduction to Computer Programming (Java) (3)

 COMP Introduction to Web Programming

 266 or (3)

 COMP 272 Data Structures and Algorithms

 COMP 314 Operating Systems (3)

 COMP 347 Computer Networks (3)

-The content on these pages was captured on February 29, 2016 and is effective January 1, 2016.
+The content on these pages was captured on August 11, 2015 and is effective September 1, 2015.
 The online Calendar is the official version.
 If there are any discrepancies between this publication and the online version, the online Calendar will be binding.
+8/12/15

 COMP 361 Systems Analysis and Design (3)

 COMP 378 Introduction to Database Management (3)

 ENGL Introductory Composition

 255 or (3)

 ADMN 233 Writing in Organizations

-MATH 209 Finite Mathematics (Note: MATH 209 may be replaced with a 200- level 3-credit course in Science upon the approval of the program director.)
+MATH 209 Finite Mathematics MATH 209 may be replaced with a 200-level 3- credit course in Science upon the approval of the program director.
 (3)

 ELECTIVES (6 CREDITS)

-Senior (300/400) level Computer Science (COMP) orComputers and Management Information Systems(6)(CMIS) credits
+Senior (300/400) level Computer Science (COMP) or Computers and Management Information Systems (CMIS) credits (6)